natalieagus/50033/resources/general/data-driven-stats.md

 }
 ```

-In `play` mode, this change affects only the current session; the underlying `PlayerStats` asset remains pristine.
+In `play` mode, this change affects only the current session; the underlying `PlayerStats` asset remains <span class="red-bold">pristine</span>.
 This makes it easy to test stamina usage, regeneration, or combo flow without ever editing design data.

 ### Extensibility: Adding New Stats Effortlessly